NVIDIA/cutlass/media/docs/profiler.md

                                                  capacity of the last-level cache.

   --profiling-iterations=<iterations>              Number of iterations to profile each kernel.
 If zero, kernels
                                                    are launched up to the profiling duration.
+If non-zero, this overrides `profiling-duration` and `min-iterations`.

+  --profiling-duration=<duration>                  Time to spend profiling each kernel (ms).
+Overriden by
+                                                   `profiling-iterations` when `profiling-iterations` != 0.
+                                                   Note that `min-iterations` must also be satisfied.

+  --min-iterations=<iterations>                    Minimum number of iterations to spend profiling each kernel, even if
+                                                   `profiling-duration` has been met.

-  --warmup-iterations=<iterations>                 Number of iterations to execute each kernel prior to profiling.
+  --warmup-iterations=<iterations>                 Number of iterations to execute each kernel prior to profiling (default: 10).

   --sleep-duration=<duration>                      Number of ms to sleep between profiling periods (ms).